AmaechiOkolobi/NFT-Launch-with-Whitelist-Airdrop/README.md

 ## Description
   This repository shows the Smart Contracts used to launch an NFT Collection with the ability to whitelist users and airdrop NFTs to users.

+  The Smart Contract is setup to allow the owner to easily connect to a decentralised storage facility such as IPFS, Pinata etc...

 ## Requirements For Initial Setup
   Install NodeJS, should work with any node version below 16.5.0 Install Hardhat.